MilkeeyCat/ddnet_protocol/docs/chunk.md

 	uint16_t size;
 	// Set only if flags & DDNET_CHUNK_FLAG_VITAL
 	// Is the amount of vital chunks that were already sent.
-	// But the number flips back to 0 when `MAX_SEQUENCE` is reached. uint16_t sequence;
+	// But the number flips back to 0 when `DDNET_MAX_SEQUENCE` is reached. uint16_t sequence;
 } DDNetChunkHeader;
 ```